litirnntir/lab3-cpp-4sem/README.md

 Methods for traversing a graph and finding the shortest:

 traversing a graph - DFS\
-DFS finding the shortest - Bellman Ford
+DFS finding the shortest - Dijkstra's

 #### *Task No. 2:*